klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### Account

-`Account` is a class that contains information needed to update the AccountKey of the account in the Klaytn.
+`Account` is a class that represents a Klaytn account.
+It contains information needed to update the AccountKey of the account in the Klaytn.

 ##### Variable description